Contract and arrangements information

 4. Under safeguarding of vulnerable people expectations, I would seek supervisory guidance and /or inform the relevant local authorities if I think there is a serious danger of harm to yourself or others.
 Including where I believe real danger to a child, a young person or a vulnerable adult, as generally understood by my professional body and relevant legislation, is possible and likely.
 In these circumstances I am likely to discuss any actions with you or inform you of actions I am taking, unless the danger indicates otherwise.

 5. In line with my digital policy I ask clients and potential clients to keep their personal emotional / process information to a minimum on any emails and texts (as these are not secured communications).
-By doing this it allows us to hold the confidentiality of the relationship more securely and to maintain our face-to-face meetings as the place of sharing.
+This allows us to hold the confidentiality of the relationship more securely and to maintain our face-to-face meetings as the place of sharing.
 Our sessions will be confidential, allowing you to explore your thoughts, plans, ideas and feelings privately.
 (See 3 above for exceptions).

 6. I will keep a record of your contact details and your attendance and I may also keep separate brief notes for myself.
 I have a privacy and protection of data agreement that I will ask you to agree and sign as part of your contracting with me, a sample copy of the form is available below this contract.